OneBlockPlus/polkadot-hackathon-2024/bangkok/43-BubbleDOT/README.md

 - **Comprehensive Project Generation:** Unlike other AI coding tools that focus on generating individual code snippets, BubbleDOT creates entire project structures, saving developers significant time and effort.
 - **Better visualization and Understanding:** Provides a visual representation of generated code for better understanding.
-- **Decentralized Code Management:** The web3 integration provides a secure, transparent, and tamper-proof environment for managing and sharing source code, addressing concerns related to data privacy and intellectual property.

 ---